bneijt/datajunction/README.md

 Datajunction
 ============

-> How do I handle symlinks in Java??
-> Maybe it is impossible to write system utilities in Java...

 Small back-up system.
 The idea is to have various input sources (like directories) map onto different storage locations (like web servers, DHTs, and other directories).

 The first obtainable goal will be to have a commandline utility which can be used to back up files into a chunk based directory structure on a separate disk.
 This will be the ChunkStorage, which will store metadata in a json document and split the attachment over multiple sha1sum named files.